cosmos/cosmos-sdk/docs/architecture/adr-066-mev-module.md

 ## Abstract

-This ADR proposes a new Cosmos SDK module — the **builder module** — which captures and redistributes MEV for Cosmos-based chains.
+This ADR proposes a new Cosmos SDK module — the **MEV module** — which offers a framework for chains to capture and redistribute MEV.

 The proposal ensures the sovereignty of chains to define approved builders, enforce preferences on block production, and specify exactly how profits are distributed.
 It does so by auctioning partial space in each block to an open market of builders, which maximizes aggregate value and network utility.